What is Career Education?

 CCR: The 2017 WI Act 59 included new College and Career Ready requirements for the Accountability Report Cards.
 As a result, DPI plans to collect student participation or completion of dual enrollment, youth apprenticeship, industry-recognized credentials (IRC), and advanced placement (AP) course performance.
 All public school districts are required to report CCR data for students in grades 9-12.
 It is important to note that state-endorsed Regional Career Pathway status is not part of Act 59 requirements but is a broader data collection of CCR and is a part of regional requirements for piloted districts in the Pathways Wisconsin regions.
 Therefore, the status is only required for piloted districts in the Pathways Wisconsin regions.

 As noted above, there are overlaps between CCR and CTE data reporting.
 Therefore, many of the CCR data reporting requirements will already satisfy CTE data reporting requirements.
-View this diagram to get an understanding of the CCR data elements that will be used to satisfy CTE data reporting.
+For more information, refer to the following documents:

 CTE: CTE data reporting is an important part of the Carl D. Perkins Career and Technical Education Improvement Act of 2006 (CPA).
 CTE collects enrollment information at the 11th and 12th grade levels from the secondary districts receiving CPA funds.
 The collected enrollment information is then used as follows: